GM-Alex/user-access-manager/readme.txt

 * Polish, based on 1.2.
 Thanks to Piotr Kaczynski

-Some language files are really old, if you are a native speaker it would be nice if you update a language file or make one for a language which is not translated jet.
+Some language files are really old, if you are a native speaker it would be nice if you update a language file or make one for a language which is not translated yet.

 To stay up-to-date follow me on twitter: [GMAlex on Twitter](http://twitter.com/GM_Alex)